-Figure 4-4 shows an example of the Gamry Instrument Manager window with a Reference 600+.
+Figure 4-4 shows a Gamry Instrument Manager dialog box with multiple potentiostats connected.

 Figure 4-4 Instrument Manager Dialog Box

 GIM appears automatically when a new instrument is connected to the computer.
 You can start GIM anytime by opening Framework and selecting Options > Instrument Manager....